nandoflorestan/pluserable/====ROADMAP====.rst

 Refactoring
 ===========

+- Remove ZODB and the dream of supporting anything other than SQLAlchemy.
 - Use kerno.state instead of bag's add_flash().
 Document.
 - Use kerno.event instead of pyramid events.
 Document.
 - Add @kerno_page and use it instead of @kerno_view.
 - Use kerno.to_dict
 - Stop the configuration madness.
+- Rename NoUsernameMixin to BasicUserMixin and UsernameMixin to NamedUserMixin.
 - Require Python 3.6 and use the pydantic library to validate configuration
 - Add civilized way of selecting which routes/views I want for my project
 - Lose schema and form interfaces; document